Near Smith Hill in Westmoreland County, Virginia — The American South (Mid-Atlantic)

 Erected 1935 by Conservation & Development Commission.
 (Marker Number J-64.)

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-King George County / Westmoreland County (approx. 0.3 miles away); Charles B. Smith (approx. 2.3 miles away); History at Oak Grove (approx. 2.4 miles away); Westmoreland Association (approx. 2.4 miles away); Punishing the Nanzattico Indians Birthplace of Monroe (approx. 5 miles away); James Monroe (approx. 5 miles away); Birthplace of James Monroe (approx. 5 miles away).
+King George County / Westmoreland County Charles B. Smith (approx. 2.3 miles away); History at Oak Grove (approx. 2.4 miles away); Westmoreland Association (approx. 2.4 miles away); Punishing the Nanzattico Indians (approx. 4.4 miles away); Monroe's Childhood Home (approx. 5 miles away); Birthright and Beginnings (approx. 5 miles away); Service to the Commonwealth (approx. 5 miles away).

 More about this marker.
 The river referenced on the marker’s inscription is the Rappahannock River.